Battle of the Siverskyi Donets: Reactions and analysis

 Due to the bloody and costly nature of the river crossing, the battle attracted significant media attention.
 Most surprisingly, the battle drew criticisms to the Russian Armed Forces from well-known pro-Russian milbloggers.
 One such blogger, Yuri Podolyaka, wrote online: "The last straw that overwhelmed my patience was the events around Bilohorivka, where due to stupidity — I emphasize, because of the stupidity of the Russian command — at least one battalion tactical group was burned, possibly two".
 Podolyaka further stated that the Russian Army lacked necessary weapons and equipment to fight and criticized Russian military leaders for repeating the same mistakes throughout the invasion.
 Another prominent blogger named Starshe Eddy called the actions of the commanders "not idiocy, but direct sabotage".
 A third blogger named Vladlen Tatarski was also very critical towards the Russian commanders and their tactics, writing: "Until we get the last name of the military genius who laid down a B.T.G. by the river and he answers for it publicly, we won’t have had any military reforms".
 The ISW stated that these direct criticism from pro-Russian bloggers could be significant in that it may fuel doubts of the Russian people's faith in their military leaders and of the war.

 Military analysts were reportedly stunned by the lack of tactical sense in the attempted river crossing.
 These analysts speculate that the Russian commanders may have rushed the operation in a desperate attempt to make any sort of military progress.
 They also suggested the battle showcased the disorder within the Russian ranks.

 Aftermath

 The losses suffered from the battle bogged down the Russian advance in Luhansk Oblast and delayed their advance into northern Donetsk Oblast.

 It was not until around 28–30 June, after the fall of Sievierodonetsk and during the encirclement of Lysychansk, that Russian forces made a notable river crossing of the Donets, with Chechen Kadyrovites and LPR separatist units capturing the town of Pryvillia after a river crossing.
 An intelligence report by the UK defence ministry said the encirclement of Lysychansk from the south (the Popasna direction) removed the need for a major river crossing by the Russians in the sector.

-Later, Bilohorivka was captured by Russia in the Battle of Lysychansk, but Ukraine launched a counterattack aimed on retaking it on 17 July.
+Later, Bilohorivka was captured by Russia after the fall of Lysychansk, but Ukraine launched a counterattack aimed on retaking it on 17 July.
 The counterattack was denied by Russia, and was seen as likely to fail.
 However, Bilohorivka was retaken by Ukraine on September 19.